laravel/docs/responses.md

 <a name="file-responses"></a>
 #### File Responses

-The `file` method can be used to display the raw contents of a file in the user's browser, such as an image file, or a PDF.
-This method takes the path to the file as its first argument, and allows for you to pass through an array of HTTP headers for the second argument:
+The `file` method can be used to display the a file, such as an image or PDF, directly in the user's browser instead of initiating a download.
+This method accepts the path to the file as its first argument and an array of headers as its second argument:

     return response()->file($pathToFile);